hcs0/hannahsuarez.github.io/about.md

 I am also autodidact having learnt primarily on my own.
 I remember at age 11/12 observing how Internet resources loaded on a page to try and gain more XP points at this online game.
 I learnt how to code by looking at a website's source code in my teens using Notepad.
-I learn by doing such as tinkering with my homelabs (ie Kali on VM and Kali Nethunter on Android, various Linux OS' on live USB etc).
+I learn by doing ie homelab/VM setup (ie Kali on VM and Kali Nethunter on Android, various Linux OS' on live USB etc).